fiskaltrust/interface-doc/doc/appendix-fr-boi-tva-decl-30-10-30/data-structures/data-structures.md

 #### ReceiptCaseData Entry

-ReceiptCaseData Entry is used to hand over additional required information to a data line for a receipt.
+ReceiptCaseData Entry is used to hand over additional required information to a data line for a receipt in JSON format.
-The format is limited to JSON.
 For French law fulfilment, a  ManagerId is required, if the receipt is sent as training receipt.

 | **Field Name**  | **Data Type** | **Default Value Mandatory Field** | **Description**                                                       | **Version** |